-Applications are processed on the basis of the home address for the child when you submit your application.
-In the majority of cases, this will be the parents' home address although in cases where the parents are separated you will need to tell us which address is the home address (please see the answer to the following question).
+Applications are processed based on the home address for the child when you submit your application.
+In most cases, this will be the parents' home address although in cases where the parents are separated you will need to tell us which address is the home address (please see the answer to the following question).